Luuq: Colonial Period

 Luuq came under indirect Italian control by 1907, and Italian interest in the town was serious enough for them to demarcate the only segment of the Somali-Ethiopian boundary in order to include Luuq as part of Italian Somaliland.

 Modern

 After independence in 1960, the city was made the center of the official Luuq District and served as the political center for Gedo region.

+After the collapse of the Somali Democratic Republic in 1991, a Sharia court was opened in Luuq and the surrounding district came to be one of the safest regions in Somalia during the civil war.
+The town was later governed by Al-Itihaad Al-Islamiya until its administration was toppled by Ethiopian troops in 1996.

 On March 7, 2011, Transitional Federal Government forces and allied militia captured Luuq from Al-Shabaab rebels, encountering little or no resistance.

 In 2013, Luuq and other settlements in the wider Gedo region were officially incorporated into the newly formed Jubaland autonomous state.

 Demographics

 Luuq has a population of around 41,000 inhabitants.
 The broader Luuq District has a total population of 185,703 residents.

 Climate

 Luuq has a hot desert climate (Köppen climate classification BWh).
 It has two very short rainy seasons, in April/May and October/November, due to the passages of the Intertropical Convergence Zone.
 However, these two rainy seasons are extremely unreliable even vis-à-vis other similar hot and arid regions of the globe.
 Averages high temperatures exceed 40 °C in March, the hottest month of the year.
 Averages high temperatures remain above 33 °C during July and August, the least hot months of the year.
 Averages low temperatures are always above 20 °C throughout the whole year.
 Annual average rainfall is only 272 mm and the city receives just too little annual rainfall to achieve a “semi-arid” climate classification.
 Luuq is one of the hottest places year-round on Earth as the annual daily mean temperature exceeds 30 °C. The sky is almost always clear year-round and fair weather is extremely reliable.